No fixes leave residents trapped

 "My plan is that I stay here until things change dramatically."

-Mrs Sirch was a strong voice amid the township’s February and March woes.

-At one point she made headlines for saying she had no plans to heed an evacuation call so an old dump site could be evacuated.
+At one point she made headlines after saying she had no plans to heed an evacuation call so an old dump site could be evacuated.

 "If it becomes dangerous, I’m obviously going to do something about it.